 The feasibility of this building purchase is supported by the Projected Income Statement of the holding company.
 Operating as an incorporated not-for profit, the holding company is able to earn sufficient profit to meet the principal portion of its financing obligations while sustaining the operations of the building through its rental revenues.

 The Projected Income Statement of the holding company identifies its main source of revenue as rental income and expense reimbursements received from AKA and paved.
 Support for the ability of AKA and paved to meet these expenditures is provided in the documents titled AKA Projected Balance Sheet and paved Art + New Media Projected Balance Sheet which contain discussions and presentations of both organization’s financial statements.
-A smaller source of revenue sources will come from rental payments from Blackflash Magazine.
+A smaller source of revenue sources will come from rental payments from BlackFlash Magazine.

 10.3 Discussion of Projected Cash Flow Statement